“I’m so exhausted, why can’t I fall asleep?”

 “Why can’t I be like all the other parents?”

 “This wasn’t supposed to feel like this.
 What if I’m going crazy?”

-“Will my wife ever feel like herself again?”
+“Will they ever feel like themselves again?”

 Are these the questions that keep you up at night?
 You are not alone.